Highlights of the 2024 Berlin International Film Festival | LatestLY

 Executive director Mariette Rissenbeek and artistic director Carlo Chatrian, who are stepping down after this year's event as their contract ends, introduced their last program by expressing sympathy for "all the victims of the humanitarian crises in the Middle East and elsewhere."

-They added that they were "concerned to see that antisemitism, anti-Muslim resentment and hate speech are spreading in Germany and around the world" and emphasized that the festival aims to enable "open dialogue" surrounding the war in Gaza.
+They added that they were "concerned to see that antisemitism, anti-Muslim resentment and hate speech are spreading in Germany and around the world" and emphasized that the festival aims to enable "open dialogue" surrounding the Israel-Hamas.

 One of the platforms allowing such exchanges to take place is called the Tiny House Project, a meeting space set up from February 17-19 at Potsdamer Platz, the Berlinale's main location.
 The project is conceived with Palestinian German Jouanna Hassoun and Israeli German Shai Hoffmann, who have been working together for several years to educate people about the Middle East conflict.